ericguitarlicious-lgtm/pwp-for-guitarlicious/PWP-Introduction.md

 <br><br>

-## 1. Render Code to Show The PWP Section
+# Part 1.
+Render Code to Show The PWP Section

 For normal editing, you don't have to do this, it is the custom code to be added to the webpage on new product templates or new PWP discount rule.